How do life insurance companies obtain your medical information?

 Why would life insurance companies request medical reports?

-All insurance is based on risk, and insurers set their premiums based on the risks associated with offering cover for each individual.
-An insurer may wish to obtain a medical report during the application process in order to determine the level of risk in offering you cover.
+An insurer may ask for a medical report during the application process to determine whether they can offer you a policy and how much it will cost you.
 But your medical history is not the only factor that an insurer will consider, as they will also consider the risks associated with your age, occupation, lifestyle and smoker status, for example.

 Do insurers need permission to obtain a medical report?